humblejs/humblejs.github.io/README.md

-Humble.js is end-to-end web framework built on modern technology stack with speed, security and scalability in mind.
+Humble.js is a web framework built on modern technology stack with speed, security and scalability in mind.
+The project was started and maintained by [Amrayn Web Services](https://amrayn.com).

 Looking for documentations?
 [Find them here](/docs)